Login

 Yanama Camp

-Today you’ll wake up with the unanimous song of the birds that will greet the sun.
-After recharging your energy with a delicious breakfast, we’ll head down an uphill path covered by lush vegetation.
-The snowy mountains will surround us once again reminding us of their power and beauty.
-In case the sky is not clear, you’ll see how the clouds cover the valley below us.
-In one way or another, the landscape will be extraordinary.
-7 hours of ascent await us.
-This sector of the route is of great historical importance because several archaeological sites are scattered along the way.
-In addition, you’ll be able to observe some ancient Inca silver mines called Minas Victoria and then ascend to the Victoria pass (4,200 masl / 13,773 fasl).
 It will be quite a long climb, but the beauty of the route is so great that you won’t even notice the effort.
 We’ll walk through the Amazonian cloud forests and then we’ll go up to the puna that is known for its grasslands or ichhu.
 Near the top we’ll begin to see cobbled sectors of the road that are original constructions of the Incas.
 We’ll have lunch observing the immensity of the snowy mountains of Choquetakarpo and Padreyoc.
 If we’re lucky and the weather allows it, it’s very likely that we can appreciate the flight of the condor whose spread wings reach 3 meters in length.
 For this reason it’s the largest flying bird in the world.
-Finally we will make a decent to the Yanama camp (3,500 masl / 11,482 fasl) a small town located at the bottom of a huge valley.
+Finally we will make a decent to the Yanama camp (3600 m / 11811 ft) a small town located at the bottom of a huge valley.

 • Meals: Breakfast, lunch, dinner.